 Condensation builds on a home when warm, moist air moves into cool, dry air.
 A vapor barrier must be installed on the warm side of a building.
 If done improperly, adding a vapor barrier to the underside of a mobile home can make condensation worse instead of better.

 A vapor barrier should be installed by either attaching the plastic sheeting to the bottom of the wooden floor joists or on the ground.
 It is crucial that there are no punctures or air leaks in the plastic sheeting or the vapor barrier is compromised.
-To prevent punctures, avoid stapling the sheeting, and instead, rely on Vapor Tape to install plastic sheeting to the floor of a mobile home.
+To prevent punctures, avoid stapling the sheeting, and instead, rely on Vapor Tape to install plastic sheeting on the floor of a mobile home.

 Experts to Help You Find the Best Vapor Barrier for Your Project